nicolas-sabbatini/nikcodes-website/content/about_me.md

 I am a native Spanish speaker and also fluent in English.

 I love learning new skills, and I am always down to improve my self.
-SOm off the skills that I learn throughout the years are:
+Some off the skills that I learn throughout the years are:

 - Rust.